SBALDOCK/learning-journal/Learning-Markdown.md

 - [ ] Review some basic information about Github Pages [here](https://pages.github.com/)
 - [ ] Create a Github account to check out all the cool things you can do!

+#### Let's chat a bit about Github Pages

+Github is a simple way to create a website and share your cool ideas with the world.
+With just a few clicks, put something beautiful into the world with little or no technical knowledge at all!

+Here are some basic steps to get set up:

+1. Go to [Github](www.github.com) and create a new repository
+2. Scroll down to Github pages and choose a theme
+3. Use the editor to edit your content and create your beautiful site
+4. ** Select _commit changes_ when you are sure about the content you've created **